-Freeriding and SEC Whistleblower Rewards
+Freeriding Violations and SEC Whistleblower Rewards

 Those who report a freeriding violation to the SEC may become eligible for rewards paid by the Office of the Whistleblower.
 The sanctions ordered by the SEC must exceed $1M.
 More than one may qualify.
 Whistleblowers do not need to be employees or U.S citizens.